peterprins/loco/README.md

 Loco is a fast, small, asynchronous Javascript Library.
 Loco works with all modern browsers and has a familiar syntax.
 You can do a lot with Loco.

-Loco features a dozen methods and includes [liteAjax](https://github.com/peterprins/liteAjax) to handle Ajax calls.
-This initial release of Loco is **ONLY 4KB** minified with [liteAjax](https://github.com/peterprins/liteAjax) included now that's Loco!
+Loco currently features 17 methods, a $ready function, a $_MOBILE global, a $_GET('my-var') variables function and includes [liteAjax](https://github.com/peterprins/liteAjax) to handle Ajax calls.
+This release of Loco is **ONLY 5KB** minified with [liteAjax](https://github.com/peterprins/liteAjax) included now that's Loco!

 ### The Loco Syntax

-You can chain a dozen Loco methods together anyway you want to.
+You can chain 17 Loco methods together anyway you want to.

 ```JavaScript
 $loco('#my-element')